centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Various issues incurred with the Business Platform.
+- Fixed an issue that caused MBI pages to not be displayed even with the module and license installed.
 - Improve time for daily ETL calculation.
 - Fixed the bug when report can't be sent by email with O365.